aragon/lock-to-vote-plugin/TESTS.md

 │   │   ├── It hasSucceeded() should return false
 │   │   ├── It canExecute() should return false
 │   │   ├── It isSupportThresholdReachedEarly() should return false
-│   │   ├── It isSupportThresholdReached() should return false
+│   │   ├── It isSupportThresholdReached() should return true
 │   │   ├── It isMinVotingPowerReached() should return false
 │   │   ├── It isMinApprovalReached() should return false
 │   │   └── It usedVotingPower() should return the appropriate values